Transgender Chinese man says he's won job bias lawsuit | New Country 923

-BEIJING (AP) — A Chinese transgender man says a court has ruled that he was unjustly dismissed by a former employer, in the country’s first such discrimination lawsuit.
+BEIJING (AP) — A Chinese court has ruled that a transgender man was unjustly dismissed by a former employer, the plaintiff said Thursday, in the country’s first such discrimination lawsuit.

-The 29-year-old man, who identifies himself only as “Mr. C” to protect his parents’ privacy, said the verdict delivered to him Wednesday by a district court in the southwestern city of Guiyang ruled his employment rights were violated.
-It ordered his previous employer pay him the equivalent of $297.
+The 29-year-old man, who identifies himself only as “Mr. C” to protect his parents’ privacy, said the verdict by a district court in the southwestern city of Guiyang ruled his employment rights were violated.
+It ordered his previous employer, Ciming Checkup, pay him the equivalent of $297.

 The man filed the lawsuit after an arbitration council last year ruled against his claim that he had been unfairly fired by a medical testing center.